ABCxFF/diepindepth/canvas/color_constants.md

 The dark colors are when the button is pressed.
 The light colors are when the cursor is hovering over the button.

-Note: all the darkened colors are essentially the same color but with all three color channels subtracted by 51.
+Note: All the darkened colors are essentially the same color but with all three color channels subtracted by 51.

 - FFA
   - fill: #8efffb